2018–19 Bengaluru FC season

 The 2018–19 season was Bengaluru FC's sixth season as club since its establishment in 2013.

 Background

 Transfers

-At the fag end of 2017–18 Indian Super League Bengaluru FC extended contract of defender Rahul Bheke till May 2021.
+At the fag end of 2017–18 Indian Super League season Bengaluru FC extended contract of defender Rahul Bheke till May 2021.
 He joined captain Sunil Chhetri and winger Udanta Singh, both has contract till the end of 2019–20 season.
 Defender Juanan extended his stay with Bengaluru FC for two more seasons.
 First choice goalkeeper Gurpreet Singh Sandhu extended his contract for five more seasons, which will keep him till 2023 with Bengaluru FC.
 Bengaluru FC's Australian midfielder Erik Paartalu also extended his stay with the club for two more seasons.
 Defender Nishu Kumar and striker Thongkhosiem Haokip extended their stay in the club for two more seasons.